 - Durability.
 Ballistic fibers degrade over time, especially when exposed to heat, moisture/humidity, or UV light.
-Products often have a shelf life of just 5 years and should be replaced after that.
+Products often have a shelf life of just 5 years and need replacement after that.
 Hardcore Defense shields will provide full protection for generations.

 The use of metals for the ballistic panels in our shields allows us to offer products with unrivaled multi-hit and edge-hit capabilities, minimal backface signature, and without the storage, shelf life, and drop concerns of other materials.

-Numerous ballistic metal candidates - steels, aluminums, magnesiums, titaniums, and even some exotic superalloys - have been evaluated and tested by the Hardcore Defense design team as part of the design process for each of our products.
+Numerous ballistic metal candidates - steels, aluminums, magnesiums, titaniums, and even some exotic superalloys - have been evaluated and tested by the Hardcore Defense design team as part of our product development activities.
 We've tested single layers, single and multi-metal laminates, and combinations with fiber panels and ceramics.
 Each design we finalize is THE best overall solution to the user needs we identify and performance goals we specify.

 The Alpha Shield™ is made from a single layer of ballistic steel.
-Against NIJ IIIA (handgun) threat rounds, the more expensive materials evaluated were no more weight efficient than the best top quality steel.
+Against NIJ IIIA (handgun) threat rounds, the more expensive materials evaluated were no more weight efficient than top quality ballistic steel.
 We use a proprietary chemistry, specially heat treated to provide the optimum balance of hardness and ductility.
 Harder steels may crack or break when hit, while softer steels tear and require additional thickness to stop the threat round.
 Our steel was designed specifically for our application and is the product of significant R&D engineering and product optimization.
-This is NOT AR500 or another off-the-shelf industrial grade.
+This is not AR500 or another off-the-shelf industrial grade.
 When you buy an Alpha Shield™, be confident that you're getting the best.